javl/poser/README.md

 Poser lets you commit and push to Github as any user.

 ####Usage
-Simply add your files with `git add` and run `./poser`.
+Simply add your files with `git add` and run `./poser` instead of `git commit -a`.
 The script will ask you for the username and commit message to use.